 To view Material Guidelines documentation for a view or view group, right-click the UI element in the Palette and select Material Guidelines from the context menu.
 If no specific entry exists for the item, then the command opens the homepage of the Material Guidelines documentation.

 Add views to your layout

-To start building your layout, simply drag views from the Palette pane into the design editor.
-As you place a view in the layout, the editor indicates the view's relationship with the rest of the layout in a manner appropriate to the type of layout in which you place it.
+To start building your layout, drag views and view groups from the Palette into the design editor.
+As you place a view in the layout, the editor displays information about the view's relationship with the rest of the layout.

 Edit view attributes

 You can edit view attributes from the Attributes panel in the Layout Editor.
 This window is available only when the design editor is open, so view your layout in either Design or Split mode to use it.

 When you select a view, whether by clicking the view in the Component Tree or in the design editor, the Attributes panel shows the following, as indicated in figure 5: